 Related Reading: What is AS2 and how does it work?

 AS2/EDI is a household transfer protocol in the retail industry, particularly with larger companies that require it for trading partner communications.
 This facilitates the efficient, secure, and reliable exchange of information and removes much of the chance for human error.

 Hypertext Transfer Protocol Secure (HTTPS) adds security to HTTP by offering certificate authentication.
 Additionally, it encrypts a website’s inbound traffic and introduces an encryption layer via TLS to ensures data integrity and privacy.
 HTTPS protects a web visitor’s identity and secures account details, payments, and other transactions involving sensitive details.
 When it comes to transferring files, this protocol enables the use of a simple but secure interface for uploading data from business partners or customers.

-A managed file transfer (MFT) solution supports each of the secure FTP solution options listed above (SFTP, FTPS, AS2, and HTTPS) for secure data transmissions among internal users and external entities.
+A managed file transfer (MFT) solution is an overarching secure file transfer software that supports each of the secure FTP solution options listed above (SFTP, FTPS, AS2, and HTTPS) for secure data transmissions among internal users and external entities.
 This method includes an extensive list of security features that make it an ideal choice for meeting the stringent guidelines of many industry regulations.

 MFT uses standards for GPG and PGP encryption to encrypt, sign, and decrypt files.
 It can also encrypt files automatically at rest in targeted folders.
 The ability to centralize your file transfers using MFT also gives you valuable reporting capabilities that display user access and all associated file transfers.